 A remote working solution deployed in record time

 Maersk had capacity for around 4,000 people to work remotely.
-It needed to scale that over 10-fold to 44,000 in weeks.
+It needed to scale that over 10-fold to 44,000 in three weeks.
 To make this switch, Maersk called on the expertise of its trusted partner Orange Business Services to add network capacity and scale up its self-managed Cisco remote access VPN.

 scaled up from